vaubarth/testingbeat/README.md

 # Testingbeat

-Welcome to Testingbeat.
+Testingbeat allows reading test result files (e.g. Junit xml files) and send them to elasticsearch.

+This is a placeholder

+## Building Testingbeat

 Ensure that this folder is at the following location:
 `${GOPATH}/src/github.com/vaubarth/testingbeat`

-## Getting Started with Testingbeat

 ### Requirements